karrot/ocp_sim/README.md

 ocp_sim
 =======

-a one card poker game simulation
+A one card poker game simulation

-this simulation show how game theory can be utilised in poker.
+This simulation shows how game theory can be utilised in poker.